Summer visitors to Sonoma County can savor the flavors and experiences of this genuine Wine Country destination.

 Sipping in the Russian River Valley

-The annual Russian River Valley Experience weekend at the end of June showcases the wineries, vineyards, and exceptional beauty of Sonoma County’s Russian River Valley.
-With the purchase of a weekend ticket ($65 per person), you can meet winemakers and vineyard owners while exploring five convenient neighborhood “hubs,” where eight or more wineries will gather to pour and talk about their wines.
+The annual Russian River Valley Experience weekend showcases the wineries, vineyards, and exceptional beauty of Sonoma County’s Russian River Valley.
+Previously held at the end of June, the 2017 weekend will be held in August.
+With the purchase of a weekend ticket, you can meet winemakers and vineyard owners while exploring five convenient neighborhood “hubs,” where eight or more wineries will gather to pour and talk about their wines.
 Each “hub” features different foods, and offers something special, such as music, art, or a seminar.
-The weekend begins with Friday night’s Somm Challenge Dinner ($250 per person), where three highly regarded sommeliers will be vying for your vote, by pairing wines with the four-course meal prepared by local celebrity chefs.
+The weekend begins with Friday night’s Somm Challenge Dinner (for an additional ticket), where three highly regarded sommeliers will be vying for your vote, by pairing wines with the four-course meal prepared by local celebrity chefs.
 More details are available from the Russian River Valley Winegrowers.